cornelmarck/crafting-interpreters/README.md

 Lox is an interpreted language that was designed within the context of the book.
 It is a dynamic language that supports classes, functions, variables, statements and expressions.

 Lox is described by a context-free grammer [(link here)](https://craftinginterpreters.com/appendix-i.html).

-Lox has the following data types:
-- Booleans
-- Numbers: Both integers and decimals are implemented as 64 bit floats.
-- Strings
-- Nil